Curious about what it takes to succeed as an Agile Coach? Do you aspire to become an Agile Coach or grow as a Scrum Master? Welcome!

 New to Agile Coaching?
 Consider your ‘Come from’

 Success as an Agile Coach will be directly impacted by where you came from.
 No one starts out their career as an Agile Coach; everyone came from a different job.
 Learning and growing as a coach will depend on where you came from and where you are now.

 If you came from a traditional SW development background, you’ll be used to a lot of planning upfront and then executing projects in clearly defined phases with lots of document deliverables along the way.
 For you, delivering iteratively and incrementally may be your biggest challenge.
 You will also need to learn to give up the big up front planning in favor of lightweight design and architecture.
 You may want to watch this video from Jimmy Janlen called This is Agile to get a brief overview of the major differences.

 Many of us come from top-down, hierarchical organizations where the orders come from the top and get carried out by those at the bottom.
 This will also take some unwinding as Agile involves self-organizing teams.
 You may want to read this article about self-organizing teams for more information.

-If you used to be a traditional project manager that was responsible for controlling all aspects of projects, your coaching journey will need to include letting go of control and getting comfortable with not making decisions.
+If you used to be a traditional project manager that was responsible for controlling all aspects of projects, to succeed as an agile coach you will need to let go of control and get comfortable with not making decisions.
 You might find it helpful to read this article, how to transition from project manager to Scrum Master.